 The Authority holds significant invested funds, representing income received in advance of expenditure plus balances and reserves held.
-In the past 12 months, the Authority's investment balance has ranged between £6.4m and £6.8m (current value).
+In the past 12 months, the Authority's investment balance has ranged between £5.7m and £6.4m (book value) and £6.2m and £7.1m (current value).

 The funds that the Council holds for investment purposes are expected to decrease in the forthcoming year due to the financing of the Council's capital programme.